rmnaderdev/Whitelist-Sync-2/README.md

 ## Installation

+*Note: This mod does not support servers running in offline mode.*

 #### For Web Sync (Recommended, easiest setup):
 - See the Whitelist Sync Web setup on the [dedicated page](https://whitelistsync.com/getting-started)